tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-Once per day when you miss all targets with a finishing attack, you can make another finishing attack with your next standard action—in effect, you get to redo the last form of that progression.
+Once per full recovery when you miss all targets with a finishing attack, you can make another finishing attack with your next standard action—in effect, you get to redo the last form of that progression.

 ---